Father of Waffle House shooter named in wrongful death suit - Chronicle Media

 Despite being told by the Tazewell County Sheriff’s Department to keep guns away from his son, Travis, Jeffrey Reinking is claiming he didn’t know better when he handed them back to him.

-During the early morning hours of April 22, 2018, Travis Reinking, then 29, entered a Waffle House in Antioch, Tenn. and killed four people with an AR-47 assault rifle, one of the weapons his father gave him before he moved to Tennessee.
+During the early morning hours of April 22, 2018, Travis Reinking, then 29, entered a Waffle House in Antioch, Tenn. and killed four people with an AR-47 assault rifle, one of the weapons his father gave him before he moved to Tennessee, according to law enforcement in Davidson County, Tenn.

+Travis has been charged in those deaths and he remains in custody pending evaluation to see if he is fit to stand trial.

 Now, the elder Reinking is facing legal action from family members of some of his son’s victims.